kuvivek/drivingTheoryInGermany/README.md

 595. Your vehicle is snowed under.
 What do you have to do before you drive off?
 I have to
 ✅ remove ice and snow from the windows and mirrors
-❌allow the engine to warm up
+❌ allow the engine to warm up
 ✅ remove ice and snow from the lighting systems including during daytime
 **Comment**:  Good all-round visibility is an important prerequisite for safe driving.
 If windows and mirrors are iced up, I have to remove the ice not only from the windows for my own visibility, but also from the lighting equipment: - So that